-1.5 Regulatory Framework: REITs are regulated by the Securities and Exchange Commission of Pakistan (SECP), which has issued a comprehensive set of regulations (REIT Regulations 2015, hereon referred to as "the Regulations").
+0.4 Regulatory Framework: REITs are regulated by the Securities and Exchange Commission of Pakistan (SECP), which has issued a comprehensive set of regulations (REIT Regulations 2015, hereon referred to as "the Regulations").
 The Regulations address all aspects of REIT registration, operations, and roles and responsibilities of all parties including the RMC.
+An RMC is licensed by SECP and is responsible for management, and listing of the REIT funds.
 REITs can be formed under Public and Private Partnership model (referred to as PPP REIT schemes) or otherwise directly or through Special Purpose Vehicles (referred to as non-PPP REIT schemes).
 As per the Regulations, a non-PPP REIT scheme must be listed on the PSX within three years after its first financial close while in case of PPP REITs, it should be listed no later than after the first year of its commercial operations date.
-Some salient features of the regulations are listed in the table below: